jmperafan/Analyzing-Data/README.md

   <summary>19 Oct - Visualizing & Presenting Data</summary>

   ### Description
   Presenting findings is an essential part of the role of an analyst.
-And what better way than creating appeleing graphs to explain your findings.
+And what better way than creating graphs to explain your findings.
 In this course, we will practice the basics of data storytelling and creating appealing visuals.

   ### Learning Goals
   * Explore common visualization types.